 - Something you are - common ones being a fingerprint, voice print, retina scans, hand geometry and face shapes.

-- Somewhere you are - these tend to be based on specific IP addresses from a determined geographic
+- Somewhere you are - these tend to be based on specific IP addresses from a determined geographic location.

 Using a school ratified and provided VPN will ensure that users authentication and data is sent securely over the internet.